-According to one study about one person in 500 who is born to black parents looks white.
+According to one study about one person in 500 who is born to Black parents looks white.
 If you are less than one-eighth black by blood you have a good chance of passing, but you can be as much as a fourth black and still pass.
 It all depends on how you look – and what likely story you can tell people who get curious about your background.
-Some say they are Sicilian, Arab or American Indian.
+Some say they are Sicilian, Arab or Native American.

-The census also tells us that passing is going on: Every ten years the government counts everyone in the country and, among other things, asks what their race is.
-From that and immigration records you can tell that there are fewer blacks and more whites than there should be: blacks are disappearing without dying or leaving the country and whites are appearing without ever being born or entering the country.
-A study done along these lines in 1958 showed that 21% of whites must be part black.
+The census also tells us that passing is going on: Comparing it against immigration records shows that Blacks are disappearing without dying or leaving the country while Whites are appearing without being born or entering the country.
+A 1958 study done along these lines showed that 21% of Whites were part Black.